29 Years Ago: Dolly Parton Reaches No. 1 With ‘Why’d You Come in Here Lookin’ Like That’

-Twenty-seven years ago today (Aug.
-5, 1989), Dolly Parton earned her 16th No. 1 hit with her single “Why’d You Come in Here Lookin’ Like That.”
-The song was the debut single from her gold-selling 1989 album, White Limozeen, which was produced by Ricky Skaggs.
+Twenty-nine years ago today (Aug.
+5, 1989), Dolly Parton earned her 16th No. 1 hit with her single "Why'd You Come in Here Lookin' Like That."
+The song was the debut single from her gold-selling 1989 album White Limozeen, which was produced by Ricky Skaggs.

 Featuring lyrics such as, "Why'd you come in here lookin' like that? / In your high-heeled boots and your painted-on jeans / All decked out like a cowgirl's dream / Why'd you come in here lookin' like that?"
 "Why'd You Come in Here Lookin' Like That" is a first-person tale about a woman whose old flame is parading his new relationships in front of her.
 Gospel artists Bob Carlisle and Randy Thomas co-wrote the track.